Introduction to the Digital Learning Center Exam Commons

 - Students may start the check-in process up to 15 minutes before their scheduled start time.
 Students will only be allowed to check-in up to 15 minutes after their scheduled start time.

-- In the event than an instructor cannot be reached, Exam Commons staff reserves the right to edit exam settings like links, visibility, etc. to reduce interruptions to student testing.
+- Exam Commons staff reserves the right to edit exam settings like links, visibility, etc. to reduce interruptions to student testing.

 - The Exam Commons will allow exam requests which include a single sheet of student-created notes as an “Approved Material.”
 A single sheet of student-created notes can include one or both sides of a piece of paper 8 ½” by 11” or any standard note card size.
 The size and specifications must be included in the approved material section (e.g., 3x5 note card one side or 8x11 note sheet both sides).
 The student must bring this item in and present it at check-in for visual inspection.
-The Exam Commons will then collect the note card or sheet at check-out to be disposed of along with the student’s scratch paper.
-Though the Exam Commons can facilitate requests that include a singular student-created note sheet, the Exam Commons cannot currently facilitate requests that include open book/ open note testing.
+The Exam Commons will then collect the note sheet at check-out to be disposed of.
+The Exam Commons cannot currently facilitate requests that include open book/open note testing.

 - Requests to have an entire class test at one sitting are not allowed.
 Only one attempt per student per day is allowed during the regular academic semesters.
 In the summer, we can accommodate two attempts per day.

 Requesting Usage – All instructors planning to make use of the Digital Learning Center Exam Commons are required to submit an Exam Request for approval at least two weeks prior to the start of testing.
 Instructors will be able to start submitting exam requests for the upcoming term 45 days prior to the start of term date.
 Exam requests will be for "full days" of testing only; we cannot accommodate partial-day testing reservations.
 The form will request the desired test dates and indicate all contact information and testing needs.
 This documentation will allow us to plan for needed increases in resources and student staffing.